yugabyte/prometheus-remote-backfill/README.md

 ## promremotewrite

-This utility is not used internally to Yugabyte.
-It remains in the repo for consistency reasons but is not tested or routinely updated.
+This utility is not used at Yugabyte.
+It remains in the repo and is built automatically but is not tested or routinely updated.
 Use at your own risk.

 ## Example